JP Nadda appointed BJP working president

 The posting came since the party president, Amit Shah, is now a part of Prime Minister Narendra Modi’s Cabinet.

 The Bharatiya Janata Party Parliamentary Board on Monday elected Union minister Jagat Prakash Nadda its working president, ANI reported.
+Amit Shah will be the party’s national president.

 “BJP won several elections under leadership of Amit Shah,” Union minister and senior party leader Rajnath Singh said after the parliamentary board meeting on Monday evening.
 “But since PM [Prime Minister Narendra Modi] appointed him home minister, Amit Shah himself said the responsibility of party president should be given to someone else.
 BJP Parliamentary Board has selected JP Nadda as working president.”